HR-7423-118

 What it does

-This law officially renames the U.S. Postal Service facility at 103 Benedette Street in Rayville, Louisiana, as the "Luke Letlow Post Office Building."
-It does not change the building's operations, staffing, services, or funding.
-The change is purely symbolic and administrative in nature.
+This law designates the United States Postal Service facility at 103 Benedette Street in Rayville, Louisiana as the "Luke Letlow Post Office Building."
+All future references to this facility in official government documents, maps, regulations, and records must use the new name.
+The law does not change the facility's operations, staffing, funding, or any other aspect of postal service.

 Who benefits